bhartiy/learnsellacious/pages/35.marketplace/10.hyperlocal/docs.md

 ![](hyperlocalsdasd2.png)

-**Enterprise** version of sellacious supports **warehouse** functionality too which means a seller can have multiple warehouses with delivery capability in an area where the warehouse is located.
-So now Seller can avail delivery in area where the warehouse is located as well as the store radius.
+ In case of multiple **warehouse** a seller will be having both the store radious ond warehouse radius and can avail delivery in both the areas.

 ![](hyperlocal.png)